Clinical Naturopathic Medicine

 Clinical Naturopathic Medicine is a foundation clinical text integrating the holistic traditional principles of naturopathic philosophy with the scientific rigour of evidence-based medicine (EBM) to support contemporary practices and principles.

 The text addresses all systems of the body and their related common conditions, with clear, accessible directions outlining how a practitioner can understand health from a naturopathic perspective and apply naturopathic medicines to treat patients individually.
-These treatments include herbals medicine, nutritional medicine and lifestyle recommendations.
+These treatments include herbal medicine, nutritional medicine and lifestyle recommendations.
 All chapters are structured by system and then by condition, so readers are easily able to navigate the content by chapter and heading structure.
+The content is designed for naturopathic practitioners and students (both undergraduate and postgraduate levels) and for medical and allied health professionals with an interest in integrative naturopathic medicine.

 Key Features

-- Each system is reviewed from naturopathic and mainstream medical perspectives to correlate the variations and synergies of treatment
+- each system is reviewed from both naturopathic and mainstream medical perspectives to correlate the variations and synergies of treatment

-- Information is rigorously researched (over 7,500 references) from traditional texts and recent research papers
+- information is rigorously researched (over 7500 references) from both traditional texts and recent research papers

 Details